- Best VPN for Oman 2022

 It’s available for Windows, macOS, Android and iOS and there are browser extensions for Chrome, Firefox and Safari.

 Customer support is great, but it’s slower than other services.
 Still, it strives to resolve your problem as soon as possible through live chat.
 You can also contact it via email if you prefer.
 Either way, the staff are friendly and knowledgeable.

 ExpressVPN is expensive compared to its rivals, but we still recommend it.
 The excellent service you get is well worth the money and there is a 30-day money-back guarantee, meaning you’ve got nothing to lose.

-It has thousands of servers in over 60 countries.
+It has more than 5,000 servers in 60 countries.
 Though that’s more than ExpressVPN has, there still aren’t any in Oman, but you should have no problem accessing other content.

 Speeds are good, but can slow down when connecting over long distances.
 Your bandwidth won’t be limited, though.

 Other Reasons We Like NordVPN

 NordVPN can be installed on Windows, macOS, Android and iOS.
 Setup is smooth and you can get connected within minutes.
 For more details about the service, read our NordVPN review.

 If you run into issues, you can search through the large knowledgebase and try to fix them yourself.
 Failing that, you can contact a member of support through live chat and email.
 Live chat is the quickest option and the staff is helpful.

 Its monthly price is okay, but it makes sense to sign up for one of its longer-term plans as the cost comes down considerably.
 It has a 30-day refund, too, just in case it’s not for you.